 One way to illustrate the tension between these hypotheses in development is through investigations of backwards blocking (Shanks, 1985).
 This is a form of reasoning that involves reevaluating the causal status of an ambiguous event based on learning more about the status of other unambiguous events (see also De Houwer et al, 2002; Larkin et al, 1998; Kruschke & Blair, 2000; Lovibond, 2003; Van Hamme & Wasserman, 1994, for other work on adults).
-For example, Sobel et al. (2004) introduced 3- and 4-year-olds to a machine called a “blicket detector” that lit up and played music when certain objects were placed on it (Gopnik & Sobel, 2000).
-Children were then shown that two novel objects, A and B, .
+For example, Sobel et al. (2004) introduced 3- and 4-year-olds to a machine called a “blicket detector” that lit up and played music when certain objects called “blickets” were placed on it (Gopnik & Sobel, 2000).
+Children were then shown that two novel objects, A and B, activated the machine when they were placed on it at the same time.
+Children were then shown that object A alone either did or did not activate the machine.
+On both types of trials, children were then asked whether each object was a blicket.
+Children judged that A was a blicket only when it activated the machine.
+Their judgments of object B also differed across these conditions.
+Children judged object B more likely to be a blicket when object A failed to activate the machine than when it did so.
+Using modified procedures, toddlers and even infants as young as 8 months showed a similar pattern of responses (Sobel & Kirkham, 2006).